|

 91 to 88.
 NA’s combined

 results earned them the top total team trophy.
-NASH

 medal winners were Sean Barunas, Patrick Burdick, Greg